FLASH SALE: Get 25% off all Barcelona Passes! Sale ends Sunday, January 19th, 2020. Follow the link to learn more.

 What is the Barcelona Pass and How Does It Work?

 The Barcelona Pass is city sightseeing card which offers free entry to over 20 of Barcelona’s top attractions, monuments, and museums.
-By packaging the entry fees into one convenient card, this city pass is designed to save users time and money during their trip to Barcelona.
+By packaging the entry fees into one convenient card, this pass is designed to save users time and money during their trip to Barcelona.

 Similar to a card like the Roma Pass, this pass acts as your ticket to each included attraction.
 Simply present it at the gate, and your entry is included.
 Additionally, the Barcelona card helps you save time by skipping the ticket lines at the busiest sites.
 Obviously, this can be super valuable, especially if you’ve planned a lot of sightseeing in Barcelona.

-The Barcelona Pass works on a consecutive day basis, meaning that you can visit as many of the included attractions as you like, provided you do it within the alloted timeframe.
+The Barcelona Pass works on a consecutive day basis, meaning that you can visit as many of the included attractions as you like, provided you do it within the allotted timeframe.
 The pass also offers a transportation option, which I love.
 For a small additional fee, you can add a Barcelona travelcard to your pass, allowing you to use the city’s public transportation for free during the time your card is activated.
 It’s a nice perk that can save you lots of steps plus some money on taxis.

 Top Attractions on the Barcelona Pass